npr/shortwave/README.md

 # shortwave 🌀
-An opinionated, rapid web prototyping stack maintained by the team at NPR.
+An opinionated, rapid web prototyping stack.

 ## Features
 - **jekyll:** A blog-aware static site generator.
 The backbone of Shortwave.